jasonribble/bitcoin-101/bitcoin-lightning-101.md

 note: Transaction fees are done relative to how "in demand" the block space is.
 Unless you have a high transaction volume, don't worry too much about fees.
 If you would like to avoid fees, look into the "off chain" or "layer 2 solutions", such as the lightning network.

+# How to Know Your Transaction Was Successful

+- It takes on average 10 minutes
+- A transaction is pending when it isn't confirmed.
+- A transaction is completed when there it is confirmed.

+note: 1 confirmation is good, though if it's a large/important transaction, 6 confirmation is the quick permanent solution.

 ---
 # How to Keep Bitcoin Safe